 Martin Luther King, Jr. Advancing One Community Awards

-Each January the Iowa State University community observes the birthday of Dr. Martin Luther King, Jr. with a campus-wide celebration and the recognition of individuals and groups who have followed the principles of Dr. Martin Luther King, Jr. The Advancing One Community Awards, coordinated by the Office of the Vice President for Diversity and Inclusion, recognize recipients' efforts to create an inclusive university community that embraces justice and equity.
-Awards are presented annually in January as part of the university's Martin Luther King, Jr. Celebration.
+Each January the Iowa State University community observes the birthday of Dr. Martin Luther King, Jr. with a campus-wide celebration and the recognition of individuals and groups who have followed the principles of Dr. King.

-Nominations: Nominations should be submitted here and include the following:
+Nomination materials should be uploaded at the submission site and must include the following:

-- a nomination letter of no more than two pages
+- a nomination letter (not to exceed two pages)

-- brief description of the organization/group (for group award only)
+- for group award - brief description of the group